 The adiabatic theorem is essentially the statement that there exists $U_{\text{ad}}$ such that the following holds:\footnote{The norm we use in this work is the operator norm $\|A\| = \sup_{\ket{\psi}}\|A\ket{\psi}\|$ ($\|\ket{\psi}\|=1$), which is unitarily invariant~\cite{Bhatia:book}: $\|UAV\|=\|A\|$ for arbitrary $A$ and unitary $U$ and $V$.
 Additionally, $\|A\| = \|A^\dagger \|$, $\|U\|=1$.
 Unitarily invariant norms are also submultiplicative: $\|AB\| \leq \|A\|\|B\|$.
 For Hermitian operators ($A^\dagger =A$) we have $\|A\| =\sup_{\ket{\psi}}\bra{\psi}\sqrt{A^\dagger A}\ket{\psi} = \sup_{\ket{\psi}}|{\langle \psi| A|\psi\rangle}| \geq {\langle \psi| A|\psi\rangle}$.}

 where $\theta$ is a constant that does not depend on the final time $t_f$, but typically (though not always~\cite{avron_adiabatic_1999,Teufel:book}) depends on the minimum eigenvalue gap $\D$ of $H(s)$ between $P(s)\mc{H}$ and $Q(s)\mc{H}$, where $Q=I-P$.
-Since the right-hand side (r.h.s.) represents the deviation from adiabaticity, henceforth we refer to $b$ as the ``diabatic evolution bound" and to $\theta$ as the ``adiabatic timescale".
-The total evolution time is adiabatic if is satisfies $t_f \gg \theta$.
+Since the right-hand side (r.h.s.) represents the deviation from adiabaticity, henceforth we refer to $b$ as the 'diabatic evolution bound' and to $\theta$ as the 'adiabatic timescale'.
+The total evolution time is adiabatic if it satisfies $t_f \gg \theta$.
 Thus, the system evolves adiabatically (diabatically) if the diabatic evolution bound is small (large).

-This version of the adiabatic theorem amounts to finding an expression for $\Uad$, that contains information about the dynamic and geometric phase acquired along the evolution, which is missing in typical textbook expressions (e.g., Ref.~\cite{Messiah}) that bound the overlap between $\Uad (1)|\psi(0)\rangle$ and the final state $\Utot(1)\ket{\psi(0)}$, where $\ket{\psi(0)}$ is the lowest eigenstate of $H(0)$.
-Instead, we consider any initial state $|\psi(0\rangle \in P(0) \mathcal{H}$, not just the ground state, and also compute the total phase.
-This is also more flexible in that in fact the projector $P$ can single out any subspace of eigenstates of $H$ (not necessarily the lowest), which may or may not be degenerate.
+This version of the adiabatic theorem amounts to finding an expression for $\Uad$, that contains information about the dynamic and geometric phase acquired along the evolution, and can be found in the book \cite{Teufel:book} for unbounded operators.
+Note that typical textbook expressions (e.g., Ref.~\cite{Messiah}) just bound the overlap between $\Uad (1)|\psi(0)\rangle$ and the final state $\Utot(1)\ket{\psi(0)}$, where $\ket{\psi(0)}$ is the lowest eigenstate of $H(0)$.
+Instead, we consider any initial state $|\psi(0)\rangle \in P(0) \mathcal{H}$, not just the ground state, and also compute the total phase.
+This is also more flexible in that, in fact, the projector $P$ can single out any subspace of eigenstates of $H$ (not necessarily the lowest), which may or may not be degenerate.